Caravan and Motorhome Compliance

 ‘The Aggregate Trailer Mass defines the maximum that the trailer may legally weigh on-road.
 The load-carrying capacity is thus the ATM Rating minus the Tare Mass.
 Many complaints relate to the actual Tare Mass being significantly more than is the stated Tare Mass.
 Problems have arisen because dealers or owners have added equipment and accessories later, without requiring the Tare Mass being up-dated.

-It is al-but vital for buyers to weigh a newly-purchased travel trailer or camper-trailer (new or second-hand) – to confirm the actual Tare Mass, at a certified weigh-bridge.
+It is al-but vital for buyers to weigh a newly-purchased caravan or camper-trailer (new or second-hand) – to confirm the actual Tare Mass, at a certified weigh-bridge.
 The (empty trailer’s) ball-loading should also be accurately measured.

 - Ratings and method of attachment of the coupling and the safety chains